 Since the introduction of the ‘Control of Asbestos Regulation 20121, greater emphasis has been placed upon the duty-holder to ensure that any asbestos in their building(s) is correctly managed.
 The duty-holder is the owner of the premises or whoever is responsible for the maintenance or repair of the premises.
 It is therefore their obligation to determine whether there is any asbestos on the premises.
 If in doubt then you must always assume that there is asbestos present.
 Following this they must assess the risk from the asbestos and devise a plan to manage the risk and act upon it.
 This information should be made available for any other employees or contractors who may risk disturbing the asbestos in the line of their works.

 There are two main categories of asbestos work.
 Licensed asbestos work is that which carries “significant hazard, risk or public concern2.
 It encompasses any asbestos removal which is notably higher risk and the safety parameters cannot be clearly defined (i.e. work which cannot guarantee that the control limit will not exceed 0.1 asbestos fibres per cubic centimetre of air).
 It could also be any work on asbestos coating, or alternatively work on asbestos insulation which is not considered short duration work.
 Sage BEC (formerly Sage Roofing) do not carry out licensed asbestos work as only very specialist contractors tend to focus on this type of removal and refurbishment work.
-You can find a list of such available contractors here.
+Discover a list of such available contractors.

 This is work which that exempt from requiring a licence to remove, but must still be undertaken in controlled conditions.
 There is plenty of information outlined by HSE regarding non-licensed asbestos as there are many variables.